rahuja123/NYU_DL_comp/barlowtwins/README.md

 sbatch lincls_2gpu.sbatch
 ```

-After this you will get final model in finetune/checkpoint.pth
+After this you will get final model in checkpoint_path/finetune/checkpoint.pth

+**Training on the EXTRA Dataset IMPORTANT**
+- To train on the additional labels.
+Move both label_18.pt and request_18.csv from this directory to the same directory as the dataset.
+In the exact same folder as train_label_tensor.pt and val_label_tensor.pt

-To train on the extra labels dataset, just use the command given below:
+To train supervised on the extra labels dataset, just use the command given below:
 ```
 python3 evaluate_nyu2.py  /dataset $SCRATCH/checkpoints/barlow/resnet50_finalnew.pth --weights finetune  --epochs 120 --lr-backbone 0.002 --lr-classifier 0.5 --weight-decay 0 --checkpoint-dir $SCRATCH/checkpoints/barlow/finetune_nyu2/
 ```